-An individual can be eligible as a QMB and eligible in another full service COE.
-Eligibility as a QMB can constitute an eligibility status which is in addition to eligibility under another Medicaid full service coverage group.
+An individual can be eligible as a QMB and eligible in another full-service COE.
+Eligibility as a QMB can constitute an eligibility status which is in addition to eligibility under another Medicaid full-service coverage group.
 When an individual is eligible as a QMB and in another category, this is known as QMB dual eligibility.
-A recipient dually eligible as a QMB and in another full service COE receives the full range of Medicaid services and Medicare cost-sharing benefits also, i.e., payment of Medicare Part A premiums, payment of Medicare Part A/B deductibles and co-insurance charges.
+A recipient dually eligible as a QMB and in another full-service COE receives the full range of Medicaid services and Medicare cost-sharing benefits also, i.e., payment of Medicare Part A premiums, payment of Medicare Part B premiums, payment of Medicare Part A/B deductibles and co-insurance charges.